jindrichmynarz/sparql-to-graphviz/README.md

 ## Caveats

-* Classes identifier with blank nodes are ignored.
+* Classes identified with blank nodes are ignored.

 ## License